Leeds–Morecambe line: Current services

-Since the December 2019 timetable change, most services on the line have been operated by Class 158 DMUs; previously Class 144 and 142 Pacer units were used.
-Occasionally, other units are used, such as the Class 150 and 153.
+Since the December 2019 timetable change, services on the line have been operated by Class 158 DMUs; previously, Class 144 and 142 Pacer units were used, along with occasional Class 150 units.

 The 2008 Network Rail plan for the route involved new signalling (there are currently no intermediate signals anywhere between Settle Junction and Carnforth, the block section of more than 24 miles being the longest in the country and a consequent constraint on capacity) and other improvements for the sections of the line beyond Skipton.
 Carlisle services would be increased to a basic two-hour pattern with extra services to 'fill in the gaps' at peak times during the day to give a 1 train per hour frequency.

 The current mid-morning Leeds to Morecambe train (and corresponding return service in the afternoon) was extended to Heysham Harbour from the December 2008 timetable change.
 This reinstated the direct service between Leeds/Skipton and beyond and Heysham that last ran more than 30 years ago.
 The Sunday service on the line was also enhanced at the start of the new May 2011 timetable, with the two trains that used to run only during the summer months extended to operate right through until the end of the timetable period in December.

 In the new Northern franchise, won by Arriva Rail North and which started in April 2016, there will be an increase in services between Leeds and Lancaster, up from four trains westbound and five trains eastbound currently to seven in each direction on weekdays/Saturdays and five on Sundays.
 These trains will stop at all intermediate stations and will include trains at suitable times for commuters working in both Leeds and Lancaster.
 There will also be a later last train from Leeds on weekdays.
 The new services will be introduced at the May 2018 timetable change.
 Northern has also stated its intention to upgrade facilities at various stations on the route over the next few years - these will include the provision of customer information screens, LED lighting, video help points and self-service ticket machines at each location.
 Work on these improvements has been ongoing throughout 2019 and should be complete by early 2020.